alyssamichelle/progress/The Future of JS 2018.md

  - CSS Transitions and Animations
  - Filters

-No surprise there though, Vue was created by an ex-Googler, Evan You, who after using AngularJS on a number of projects, was just playing around, seeing if he could strip down AngularJS to the core parts he liked.
+No surprise there though, Vue was created by an ex-Googler, Evan Yuo, who after using AngularJS on a number of projects, was just playing around, seeing if he could strip down AngularJS to the core parts he liked.
 Thus, in 2013, VueJS was born.

 ***alyssa todo: can shorten quote below***
 > For me, Angular offered something cool which is data binding and a data driven way of dealing with a DOM, so you don’t have to touch the DOM yourself.
 It also brought in all these extra concepts that forced you to structure the code the way it wanted you to.
 It just felt too heavy for the use case that I had at that time.